Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 When is May half-term 2026 in West Sussex?

 May half-term 2026 in West Sussex runs from Monday 25 to Friday 29 May.
 Most schools break up on Friday 22 May, giving families a full week off.
-Monday 25 May is also the late May bank holiday.
+Monday 25 May is also the Spring bank holiday.

 What free activities are there during May half-term in West Sussex?